madeleineostoja/rucksack/content/docs/options.md

 weight: 1
 ---

 Rucksack is fully modular, you can turn any of its features on or off to customize it to your needs.
 Just pass the feature name and a boolean during initialization in your build tool.
-By default all features are set to `true`.
+By default core features are set to `true`, and optional addons are set to `false`.

 For example: